kenhro/tshcal/README.md

 ## Getting Started

 These instructions will get you started with a copy of the project on your local machine.
 Development has been geared for the Linux operating system.
-Unit tests are included where we thought it was appropriate.
-You should add your own tests, especially for parts of the code that you write and which warrant it, or for code you are depending on to verify changes there do not adversely affect you.
-See deployment for notes on how to deploy the project on a production system.
+Unit tests are included where we thought it was appropriate and had time to do so.
+It's generally better to have more tests, especially for parts of the code that are critical in some way or that you think will need particular attention, as specific cases may warrant.
 ### Prerequisites

-You can use pip to install dependencies, something like so: `pip3 install -r requirements.txt`
+You can use pip to install dependencies, something like so:
+`pip3 install -r requirements.txt`

 ### Installing

-A step by step series of steps (and representative set of examples) will eventually go here that tell you how to get tshcal code running for various needs (e.g. lowpass filtering just display, show packets coming from TSH via socket connection and, of course, calibration routine).
+A step by step series of steps (and representative set of examples) will eventually go here that tell you how to get tshcal code running for various needs (e.g. lowpass filtering, plot, show packets coming from TSH via socket connection and, of course, the main calibration routine).

 Show steps here, then...